Paint what you see.

 We have the power to recognise things incredibly quickly.
 We then come to conclusions about what it is we see.
 Our very survival depends on our brains communicating to others what something is.

-An inbuilt safety mechanism revolves around the effectiveness of our senses.
-The more I exercise my visual art skills I can improve my ability to notice things that maybe I have overlooked in the past
+An inbuilt safety mechanism connects to our senses.
+The more I exercise my visual art skills, my ability to notice things that maybe I have overlooked in the past.

 Dark and light is another aspect of painting that has incredible relationships with the whole image.
 Colour in one place on the canvas can also alter the effect of the created image.

 I am coming to realise that everything we see is a bit of an illusion.
-A building for example.
+Take a large building as an example.
 We know that it exists brick for brick.
-The way the light strikes it and the mood of the day can have a dramatic effect on what we actually see.
-It is difficult to explain, isn’t it?
+Our mind identifies the object at lightning speed.
+The way the light strikes it and the mood of the day can have a dramatic effect on what we see.

 Maybe check out the theory.
-Find a place that you pass every day and keep a note of what it is you are actually seeing.
-I maybe missed this beauty in life for many years.
-Now I look at things with much more of an open eye.
+Find a place that you pass every day and keep a note of what it is you are seeing.
+Stop and take a few seconds longer.
+We truly live on a planet with an incredible opportunity to experience its wonders.